After WBRZ report of road rage shooting, gun range says self defense classes can save lives

 "Unfortunately, we have a bunch of feral adolescents in Baton Rouge running around who have gotten a hold of firearms.
 They have no respect for themselves or the community, and they are wreaking havoc," Hanchey told WBRZ.

-Some courses at FRC teaches you what to do during a car jacking, if someone tries to attack you at a gas station, or even how to deal with aggressive pan handlers in a parking lot.
+Some courses at FRC teach you what to do during a carjacking, if someone tries to attack you at a gas station, or even how to deal with aggressive panhandlers in a parking lot.

 Trending News